dcx86r/rubikon/README.md

 - Mount a tmpfs directory for icon storage

-- On workspace changes, run command to update icon - `rubikongen > /tmp/rubik.xpm`
+- On workspace changes, run command to update icon - `rubikon > /tmp/rubik.xpm`
   - *Tip:* Use WM hooks to watch for workspace events